syrkis/virian.org/posts/sillycon-xxi.typ

 = Conflicts of Interest

 The author has financial ties to Palantir @goodwork2025, whose CEO is Alex Karp, and whose Chair is Peter Thiel.
 Obviosuly, there is nothing malignantly silly about either of these great men.
-They where, however, excluded from consideration thereof apriori, before the author arrived at the aformentioned conclusion.
+They where, however, excluded from consideration thereof apriori.

 // todo include this in lilka instead (move zotero.bib file to lilka)